For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 COMMON SQUIRREL MONKEY (Saimiri sciureus)

-DUSKY TITI MONKEY (Callicebus moloch) [*]
+DUSKY TITI MONKEY (Callicebus moloch) – Oddly, we did not even hear Prince Bernard's Titi-Monkey this trip. [*]

 WHITE-NOSED BEARDED SAKI MONKEY (Chiropotes albinasus)